-The primary purpose is to prepare teachers with specific skills for teaching art in grades N- 12.
+The primary purpose is to prepare teachers with specific skills for teaching art in grades N-12.

-Early Childhood Education
+Childhood Education

-The primary purpose is to prepare teachers with specific skills for guiding the development of young children from infancy to age nine.
+The primary purpose is to prepare teachers with specific skills for guiding the development of young children from infancy through the elementary school years.